OmniLayer/spec/README.md

 The cancel will apply to the remaining Amount for sale.
 The UI must indicate if the cancellation was successful and how many coins were not sold.

-If you want to cancel an offer, specify the same currency identifiers and Action = 3 (Cancel) and send the transaction before the full amount for sale has been accepted.
-Note that while the portion of an offer which has been accepted cannot be canceled, sending the cancel message cancels any portion of the offer which has not been accepted.
+If you want to cancel a sell order, specify the same currency identifiers and Action = 3 (Cancel) and send the transaction so it is processed before the full amount for sale has been accepted.
+Note that while the portion of an offer which has been accepted cannot be canceled, sending the cancel message cancels any portion of the order which has not been accepted.

-Attempts to cancel a sell offer that is not active for any reason will be invalidated.

 ## Smart Property